fjbravo/dell_server_fan_control/memory-bank/activeContext.md

 3. **Minor Feature Improvements**
    - ✅ Add MQTT-based remote monitoring for metrics and status
+   - ✅ Improve MQTT resilience with timeout and non-blocking operation
    - Add support for email notifications on critical events
    - Improve log rotation and management